NEW: Baltimore police say they made 486 arrests at rallies and protests since April 23

 Because of the improving conditions in the city, she said, the National Guard will be wrapping up its operations, but don’t expect the troops to leave immediately.

 “It’s not like you flip a switch,” she said.
 “They have to unwind their operations, and they’re going to do that over this next week.”

-Asked if she thought it was premature to send the military home, she replied, "It will either be too long or too early.
-You'll let me know afterward."
+Asked whether she thought it was premature to send the military home, she replied, “It will either be too long or too early.
+You’ll let me know afterward.”

 Maryland Gov. Larry Hogan, speaking at a separate news conference, said it “will take a couple days, maybe about 72 hours” to complete the drawdown, at which point the state of emergency can be lifted.